zuzann18/Clinical-data-processing/README.md

 ### Dataset Description

-This repository includes a structured dataset from a clinical trial.
-The processed dataset consists of approximately **10,000 records and 300+ variables**, covering patient demographics, clinical observations, and treatment outcomes.
+This repository includes a structured dataset from a clinical trial covering patient demographics, clinical observations, and treatment outcomes.
+The processed dataset consists of 141 observations and 2663 variables.

 The data consists of multiple timepoints (visits) for each subject, denoted by prefixes such as V0 (baseline), D1, D2, etc., up to D7.
 Each timepoint captures various aspects of the patient's condition and treatment.